athomasoriginal/com.betweentwoparens/src/posts/009-what-are-the-clojure-tools.md

 summary: "It's not a build tool, it's clj."
 ---

-This post is about "getting" the `Clojure Tools`.
-The reason?
-They stumped me in the beginning and I felt like if I can make someone's journey just a _bit_ easier that might be a good thing.

-My Clojure learning journey started by asking questions like:
+This post is an overview of the `Clojure Tools`.
+When I started my Clojure journey I had questions like:

 - How do I **install** Clojure?
 - How do I **run** a Clojure program?